-At first blush, it seems Babylon did the right thing by enacting a new building code that town officials say is among the greenest in the nation.
+So even back in March of 2007, Babylon, New York did the right thing.
+They enacted a new building code.
+One that town officials say is among the greenest in the nation.

 Buildings have a staggering, yet relatively unnoticed, impact on the natural environment in our country.
-The U.S. construction industry, for example, is responsible for only 8 percent of our gross domestic product, but accounts for more than 40 percent of the total materials harvested from the environment each year.
+The U.S. construction industry, such as, is responsible for only 8 percent of our gross domestic product, but accounts for more than 40 percent of the total materials harvested from the environment each year.

 From the Desk of: Steve Bellone, Supervisor, Town of Babylon, New York